This article will provide background to the EU Settlement Scheme along with useful information for both employers and employees.

 As an employee, how do I complete an application?

-There are a number of guides online on how to complete an application under the EU Settlement Scheme.
+There are several guides online on how to complete an application under the EU Settlement Scheme.

 Detailed guidance has been published by the UK Home Office and can be accessed here EU Settlement Scheme: EU, other EEA and Swiss citizens and their family members.